nnichols/nnichols.github.io/_posts/dnd/krug/2019-06-21-a-simple-job.markdown

 The pair rebuke him at first, but eventually wear down and provide some answers.
 During the calamity between the second and third ages, several deities born during the **Everdawn** met their end.
 At the same time, new gods and daemons rose to fill their ranks; however, worship did not immediately follow.
-Many are skeptical of entities such as Bahamut, Grokkush, Tiamat, and the Anathema.
+Many are skeptical of entities such as Bahamut, Grokkush, Tiamat, and the God-Emperor of the Idravalli.
 With no historic context, no proof of power, and no trust established, common folk are left wondering how and if their lives will improve.
 Groups like the Harpers were quick to include members of the new pantheon into their daily worship, but most aren't convinced.